 Your Home Base For Exploring Maine Covered Bridges And Waterfalls

 All road trips described in the above Maine waterfall and covered bridge guide originate at the Wolf Cove Inn, a Maine B&B. A stay at the Inn perfectly bookmarks a day of exploring the area’s scenic points.
 Each morning, start your day with a hearty Maine comfort breakfast at the Inn.
 Then return in the afternoon for your homemade, fresh baked cookies.
-If you have time and energy before dinner, grab one of our kayaks, canoe or rowboat and paddle around Tripp Lake.
-Join us for dinner if you are in the mood for pizza.
+If you have time and energy before dinner, grab one of our kayaks or canoes and paddle around Tripp Lake.
+Join us for dinner at our Tripp Lake Pizzeria if you are in the mood for pizza.
 Otherwise, there are many excellent Maine dining options in the area.
-After dinner head out to the fire pit with a packet of complimentary s’mores and enjoy the beautiful sunsets over Tripp Lake.
+After dinner head out to the fire pit with a kit of gourmet 1927 S’mores and enjoy the beautiful sunsets over Tripp Lake.